yzxiu/calico-route-sync/README.md

 ### Introduction

-Nodes outside the k8s cluster synchronize calico routing information to directly access pods
+Nodes outside the k8s cluster synchronize calico routing information to directly access pods.

+This project only uses the listwatch method of node/blockaffinit/ippool resources and will not change any resources of the k8s cluster.

 ![img.png](img.png)